deepmipt/dialog_flow_dialog_graph_constructing/docs/source/index.rst

 ..
-Dialog Flow Dialog Graph Constructing documentation master file, created by sphinx-quickstart on 01 07 2022.
+Dialog Flow Graph Constructing documentation master file, created by sphinx-quickstart on 01 07 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Dialog Flow Dialog Graph Constructing documentation!
+Welcome to Dialog Flow Graph Constructing documentation!
 =======================================================

 .. toctree::